-c.
-Provisions applicable to any recipient.

-- 1. You must inform us immediately of any information you receive from any source alleging a violation of a prohibition in paragraph a.1 of this award term. - 2.
-Our right to terminate unilaterally that is described in paragraph a.2 or b of this section: - i.
+- 1. Provisions applicable to any recipient. - 1.
+You must inform us immediately of any information you receive from any source alleging a violation of a prohibition in paragraph a.1 of this award term. - 2.
+Our right to terminate unilaterally that is described in paragraph a.2 or b of this section: - .
 Implements section 106(g) of the Trafficking Victims Protection Act of 2000 (TVPA), as amended (22 U.S.C.
-7104(g)), and - ii.
-Is in addition to all other remedies for noncompliance that are available to us under this award. - 3.
-You must include the requirements of paragraph a.1 of this award term in any subaward you make to a private entity.
+7104(g)), and - i.
+Is in addition to all other remedies for noncompliance that are available to us under this award. - 2.
+You must include the requirements of this award term in any subaward you make to a private entity. - 3.
+Provisions applicable to a recipient that is a private entity. - 1.
+You as the recipient, your employees, subrecipients under this award, and subrecipients' employees may not - i.
+Engage in severe forms of trafficking in persons during the period of time that the award is in effect;